meetportal/portal-js/README.md

 [![NPM Version](https://img.shields.io/npm/v/@meetportal/portal-js.svg?style=for-the-badge)](https://www.npmjs.com/package/@meetportal/portal-js)

-Portal is an **Operating System as a Service (OSaaS)** that runs on top of an application.
-It extends the host application by using background services and embedding external applications into the same workspace.
-Application can communicate with the hosting application through the Portal JS library.
+Portal is a platform that extends a website or online application with additional features using background services and external applications.
+Portal JS provides an API for applications and services to interact with Portal.
+Portal JS is designed to be used in any JavaScript or TypeScript application.

-# Portal JS

-Portal JS provides functionality for web applications integrating into Portal.

-[Portal JS API Documentation](https://meetportal.github.io/portal-js/) can be found here
+Users use Portal by installing the Portal browser extension or browser (in development).
+Portal can also be added to a website or online application by adding an additional Portal's hosting library to their website allowing users to use Portal without installing the browser extension or browser.

 ## Installation